Overview

 Why monitor spending variation among similar districts?

 Reviewing spending variation among similar districts is helpful because it shows that there may be possibilities for some districts to achieve lower costs by operating more efficiently.
 Operating efficiently is important because districts that outperformed their peers on operational efficiency measures tended to spend higher percentages of their total operating dollars on instruction.
 To compare spending variation in a meaningful way, we developed operational peer groups, which helped control for certain factors, such as a district’s size, type, and location, that can impact district performance on efficiency measures.
-Although the COVID-19 pandemic impacted fiscal year 2021 district operations, wide spending variations have occurred in prior years as well.
-The following figures show the range of spending for one efficiency measure, plant operations spending per square foot, within each peer group.Range of plant operations spending per square foot by operational peer group in FY 2021
+The following figures show the range of spending for one efficiency measure, plant operations spending per square foot, within each peer group.Range of plant operations spending per square foot by operational peer group in FY 2020

 Examples of wide spending variations among similar districtsPeer groups in towns and rural areas